 Watching TV is all fun and games until your favorite series gets cancelled.

 New safe-search restrictions on the site block certain LGBT+ videos, sending negative messages to viewers about homosexuality.

 With graduation around the corner, these sites will help you fake the whole “adulting” thing.

 In today’s digital workforce, you can work an eight-hour shift in the comfort of your pajamas.

 Whether you’re an artist or just looking for your next Netflix binge, “Abstract” offers something for everyone.

-Between music-video production and photography shoots for magazines, the Temple University student is transforming her high-school hobby into a lifelong career.
+The Temple University student is transforming her high-school hobby into a lifelong career.

 Though no stranger to performance art, LaBeouf may have outdone himself with his latest project.